Ready to Learn More?

 Students in the Culinary program can attend full or part-time.

-Culinary Arts degree classes may be offered at these Madison College campuses:
+Culinary Arts degree classes are offered at the Madison College Truax campus

 Prospective employers throughout Madison consider Madison College Culinary Arts graduates top candidates.
 Associate degree graduates are ready for a range of professional positions in the field of culinary arts including: